cBioPortal/cbioportal/docs/portal.properties-Reference.md

 The cache type is set using `persistence.cache_type`.
 Valid values are `no-cache`, `redis` (redis), `ehache-heap` (ehcache heap-only), `ehache-disk` (ehcache disk-only), and `ehache-hybrid` (ehcache disk + heap).
 By default, `persistence.cache_type` is set to `no-cache` which disables the cache.
 When the cache is disabled, no responses will be stored in the cache.

-:warning: the 'redis' caching option will likely cause a conflict when installing the portal in a tomcat installation which uses redisson for session management
+:warning: the 'redis' caching option will likely cause a conflict when installing the portal in a Tomcat installation which uses redisson for session management.
+If you plan to deploy cbioportal to such a system, avoid the 'redis' caching option for `persistence.cache_type` and be sure to build cbioportal.war with the maven option `-Dexclude-redisson` (see [Building with Maven](Build-from-Source.md#building-with-maven)).
 ```
 persistence.cache_type=[no-cache or ehache-heap or ehcache-disk or ehcache-hybrid or redis]
 ```